capitano-futuro/hello-world/README.md

 paragraph 1: [a dozen? is that true? one FAQ down below speaks about 4 ways, that you know and refering to the articles]

 q1 who are you: [not that I care, but I wd erase the last phrase.
 Everybody is nowadays a neo-nazi.
-Today we have WSB - wallstreetbets smeared as far right-wing antisemites by the establishment.]
+Today we have WSB - wallstreetbets smeared as far right-wing antisemites by the establishment.
+The problem is, at least for me, by inflating the accusations that some people are far-right or neo-nazis, people expect the opposite and credibility could suffer from people accusing others to be far-right.
+And I don't know about the imgur-pic.
+Of course your accusations could be true.
+But this pic solely is no proof imo. but maybe I am missing sth]

 q1 + q2: [you could split those 2 questions, to bring more order in]